satvikk/satvikk.github.io/resume/resume.md

     </span>
 </p>

-- A statistical analysis of four star trek TV shows to evaluate character perception.
+- A statistical analysis of IMDb data from four star trek TV shows to evaluate which characters are perceived more favourably.
+- Engineered features from script data to create a proxy for character-screentime in each episode.